weaveworks/weave-gitops-private/docs/rfcs/0006-pipelies-polling/README.md

 This section explains functions that need to be adapted to work in the proposed architecture.

+#### Idempotent promotions

+In the current architecture, promotions are triggered _at most once_.
+If a notification is missed, or fails, the promotion will not be attempted again.
+Flux notifications are not intended to be a reliable medium; and, the pipeline machinery does not record the fact of a notification, so if a promotion fails it does not know to retry it.

+The new design has a chance to improve on this by making promotion attempts _exactly once_ (or at least "usually once", since exactly once is generally impossible).
+By examining the state, rather than relying on being triggered by events, the controller is able to retry if a promotion is missed (the controller was offline when a update happened), or fails.
+However, this introduces a new problem: how does the controller avoid running a promotion more than once if it hasn't completed yet?

+TODO: explain mechanism for recording the fact of a promotion attempt.

 #### Manual approval

 At present, the Promotion type includes a field ".Manual" which indicates that a promotion may not proceed until a webhook in invoked.
 This is a state machine: